 CSS – Cascading Style Sheets, a language used for describing the presentation of a web document (usually in HTML).

-CSV – Comma-Separated Values, data items in table record consisting of one or more fields, separated by commas.
+CSV – Comma-Separated Values, data items in a table record consisting of one or more fields, separated by commas.
+(See also TSV.)

-DDA – Demand Driven Acquisition, a system where an e-resources is purchased after a pre-specified number of uses trigger its purchase.
+DDA – Demand Driven Acquisition, a system where an e-resource is purchased after a pre-specified number of uses trigger its purchase.
 Replaces Patron Driven Acquisition (PDA).